Pretriangulated 2-representations via dg algebra 1-morphisms: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Ben Elias, Gustavo Jasso, and Marco Mackaay for helpful conversations related to this work.
+We further thank the anonymous referees for their helpful comments.
 V.~M. is supported by EPSRC grant EP/S017216/1 and R.~L. is supported by a Nottingham Research Fellowship.